beemnet20/banr/README.md

 - brush up on `django` which I have not used in a while
 - to learn about nuclear reactors and what goes into building them.

 The backend contains 3 models `NuclearReactorConstructionProject`, `Expenditure`, `Contractor`.
 They correspond to 3 api endpoints `/projects`, `/expenditures`, and `/contractors`.
 You can perform CRUD operations on all of the models using the UI.
+There are also simple tests for each mode.

 ### Try it yourself
 The easiest way to launch the app is using docker compose.